markjosephcampbell/PostgreSQL_Suspicious_Transactions/README.md

 - There are at least one outlier per month during this timeframe except in February.

 6. [Data Analysis using Python Challenge](#Data-Analysis - Python - Challenge):
-- Another approach to identifying fraudulent transactions is to look for outliers in the data.
-- Wrote functions that locate outliers using standard deviation and interquartile range
+- Wrote functions that located outliers using standard deviation and interquartile range

 ---